-Students who fail to satisfy course attendance requirements may, after due warning, be disallowed from presenting themselves for examination in the course (see <https://www.hw.ac.uk/students/doc/compulsorywithdrawal.pdf>)
+Students who fail to satisfy course attendance requirements may, after due warning, be disallowed from presenting themselves for examination in the course.

 Coursework must be handed in by the stipulated dates, and students are required to see their personal tutors at agreed times.
 Students who fail to submit compulsory coursework may also be disallowed from presenting themselves for examination in the relevant courses.